How to Use WPScan: A Step-by-Step Tutorial

 Pricing

 The free version of WPScan is available for personal and non-commercial use, but it is not actively supported.
-Many people choose to use Jetpack instead.
+Many people choose to use Jetpack Protect instead.

 The enterprise edition of WPScan offers a free version that allows for up to 25 API calls per day.
 You can check how many API calls you’ve used in the “Account Status” box on your dashboard.